 - Liability insurance does not cover damage to your vehicle; you need collision and comprehensive coverage to pay for those damages.

-- Liability insurance doesn’t pay for your own medical expenses.
-If you have personal injury protection (PIP) or MedPay, these coverages will pay your medical bills, in addition to your health insurance.
+- Liability insurance doesn’t pay for your medical expenses.
+If you have personal injury protection (PIP) or MedPay, these coverages will pay your medical bills in conjunction with your health insurance.

 Liability car insurance coverage limits

 States set their own minimum liability coverage requirements for property damage and bodily injuries.
 These limits vary by state.
 For example, California's requirements are 15/30/5, some of the lowest limits of any state.
-Alaska, on the other hand, has some of the highest required limits at 50/100/25.
+On the other hand, Alaska has some of the highest required limits at 50/100/25.

 You can always choose to buy higher limits of coverage than the state-mandated limits, and it’s recommended that you do, especially when state limits are very low.